 Assumptions and estimates are made with respect to the assessment of impairment in the case of interests in entities reported at equity.
 The recoverability of interest in entities held in connection with SANY (Sany Palfinger SPV Equipment Co.
 Ltd., and Palfinger Sany International Mobile Cranes Sales GmbH) reported at equity depends on the development of the Chinese economy, the success of the internationalization strategy, and the economic development of the sales markets of Palfinger Sany International Mobile Cranes Sales.
 In China, the recoverability of these interests is influenced primarily by the development of the construction industry.
 Increasing urbanization, the resulting necessary infrastructure projects, the increase in wage costs, and the increased profitability of the automation of lifting, loading, and unloading operations will play a vital role in this regard.
-In the international markets, there are various political and macroeconomic risks that might have an impact on the recoverability of interest held in connection with SANY (Sany Palfinger SPV Equipment Co.
+In the international markets, there are various political and macroeconomic risks that might have an impact on the recoverability of interest held in connection with the partnership with SANY (also see in this regard Scope of consolidation).
+The shares held in entities reported at equity in connection with SANY (Sany Palfinger SPV Equipment Co.
 Ltd., Palfinger Sany International Mobile Cranes Sales GmbH) are joint ventures; management of the companies is exercised jointly and no property rights exist.
-The carrying amounts and further details regarding interests in entities reported at equity can be found in Note (31) Interests in entities reported at equity.
+The carrying amounts and further details regarding interests in entities reported at equity.